-Plaintiff contended that her strongest claim was for unpaid wages, arising from two distinct violations.
-When combining the two claims (off-the-clock and the piece-rate policy), and after investigating the alleged frequency of violations, Plaintiff's counsel estimated that there were an alleged 25,854 unpaid hours during the Class Period at an applicable rate of pay of \$56.28.3 Thus, the maximum potential value for the unpaid wage claims was \$1,455,063.
-However, Defendants vehemently opposed these unpaid wage claims on multiple fronts.
-For example, Defendants argued that it had policies to pay employees for all hours worked and other policies requiring employees to accurately record their own hours worked.
-Thus, Defendants argued that there was no "off-the-clock" time and, even if there were, it had no actual or constructive notice of the same and would not be liable.
-Additionally, Defendants claimed that its hybrid hourly/task-rate pay policy still paid for all hours worked, as the policy based a base wage for all hours worked, and that the "task-rate" payments were merely treated as a production bonus added to the base hourly pay.
-Moreover, Defendants alleged that, due to these defenses, Plaintiff's claims are the prototypical example of "individualized issues" for which certification would not be proper.
+Plaintiff also alleged meal and rest break claims against Defendant.
+Given the total number of shifts at issue, and when incorporating violation rates from the timekeeping records and other evidence, Plaintiff's counsel estimated a 80% violation rate for each claim, leading to 21,039 alleged meal violations and 21,039 alleged rest break violations.
+This established a maximum potential value for these claims of \$979,164 (using \$23.27 as the applicable premium rate under § 226.7).
+However, Defendant raised numerous arguments in response to this claim, including that it: (1) maintained fully compliant written policies, (2) posted the applicable IWC Wage Order at the worksite, (3) specifically authorized the Class Members to take meal and rest breaks, and (4) scheduled meal and rest breaks for all employees at the same time, meaning that no one had a reason or cause to miss a break or take a short/late break.
+Therefore, Defendant asserted that a fact-finder would have to determine for each Class Member whether a break was employee's choice, no liability attaches to Defendant.
+These defenses are factored into Plaintiff's analysis in two ways.
+First, these issues raise questions regarding whether the meal and rest break claims could be certified, and Plaintiffs placed a 40% risk at the class certification stage.
+Second, these defenses also go toward the merits given the evidentiary question of proving the number of meal and rest violations.
+As such, Plaintiff placed a 40% risk on the merits, setting the risk-adjusted value for the meal and rest break claims at \$352,500.
+(Mankin Decl. ¶ 26).
+Additionally, Plaintiff alleged that Defendant failed to pay all wages owed and, after investigating the alleged frequency of violations, Plaintiff's counsel estimated that there were an alleged 2,192 unpaid hours during the Class Period at an applicable rate of pay of \$47.91.5 Thus. the maximum potential value for the unpaid wage claims was \$104,998.
+However, Defendant vehemently opposed these unpaid wage claims by arguing that it had policies to pay employees for all hours worked and other policies requiring employees to accurately record their own hours worked.
+Thus, Defendant argued that there was no "off-the-clock" time and, even if there were, it had no actual or constructive notice of the same and would not be liable.
+As such, Defendant alleged that, due to these defenses, Plaintiff's claims are the prototypical example of "individualized issues" for which certification would not be proper.
 Thus, Plaintiff placed a 30% risk on these claims at the class certification stage.
-Moreover, in addition to its other defenses on the merits, Defendants argued that Plaintiff would be unable to meet its evidentiary burden at summary judgment and/or trial because Plaintiff and the Class would be unable to identify when these alleged wage violations occurred (since the claims are not apparent from the timekeeping records), thus defeating liability.
-For this reason, Plaintiff's counsel assigned another 40% risk on the merits.
-When factoring in these risks and defenses, Plaintiff calculated the risk-adjusted value of the unpaid wage claims to be \$611,126.
-(Mankin Decl. ¶ 24).
+Moreover, in addition to its other defenses on the merits, Defendant argued that Plaintiff would be unable to meet its evidentiary burden at summary judgment and/or trial because Plaintiff and the Class would be unable to identify when these alleged wage violations occurred (since the claims are not apparent from the timekeeping records), thus defeating liability.
+For this reason, Plaintiff's counsel assigned another 30% risk on the merits.
+When factoring in these risks and defenses, Plaintiff calculated the risk-adjusted value of the unpaid wage claims to be \$51,444.
+(Mankin Decl. ¶ 27).